kdp8/A03/README.md

 **GitHub**:
 Github is a git repository that works remotely.
 One can uplaod their git repository projects to gitbhub for others to view and clone into their own machines.

+**How to use Git/GitHub**
+Step 1: Go to https://github.com/ and sign up using your credentials.
+Step 2: Once you sign up, you will land on the homepage.
+On the top-right of your webpage there is a plus button with a drop down menu.
+Select "New repository".
+Step 3: Now you will be asked to name your repository and you are free to add any files you'd like for instace like this ReadME file.